webpack/design-wg/README.md

 ### Responsibilities

-- Define artwork and website design as neeeded.
+- Define artwork and website design as needed.
+- Assist in development of projects that require designs.

 ## Current Initiatives